flagist0/pypavlok/README.rst

 If you got to this point, everything should work

-If you encounter problems with Pavlok, try pushing The Zap Button for about 15 seconds -- it will blink, vibrate and reset
+If you encounter problems with Pavlok, try pressing The Zap Button for about 15 seconds -- it will blink, vibrate and reset